Biology of obsessive–compulsive disorder: Estrogen and OCD

 Aromatase is an enzyme expressed in several gonadic tissue sites.
-It is the rate limiting step in the conversion of androgens to estrogen.
+It is the rate-limiting step in the conversion of androgens to estrogen.
 This conversion can significantly impact estrogen levels in brain areas.
-These OCD-linked effects have been demonstrated by Aromatase knockout mice (ArKO), who lack a functional enzyme to convert androgens to estrogen.
+These OCD-linked effects have been demonstrated by aromatase knockout mice (ArKO), who lack a functional enzyme to convert androgens to estrogen.
 This ArKO knockout strategy has provided a model to examine the physiological impact of lower than normal amounts of estrogen.

-Studies with ArKO mice have been used to show that varying levels of estrogen affect the onset of Obsessive Compulsive Disorder (OCD) behaviors.
+Studies with ArKO mice have been used to show that varying levels of estrogen affect the onset of OCD behaviors.
 Lower amounts of estrogen are associated with an increase of OCD behaviors in males more than females.

 Variation in estrogen can lead to increased levels of OCD symptoms within women as well.
 The disorder itself has a later onset in women, and tends to show two distinct peaks of onset.
 The first peak occurs around puberty and the second around the age of childbearing.
 These peaks correlate with time periods when heightened estrogen levels suddenly drop in women.
-Note also postpartum psychosis and postpartum depression.